PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/modules/resolvers_Mutation_checkIn.md

 **`Param`**

-Arguments containing data for the check-in, including the eventId, userId, allotedSeat, and allotedRoom.
+Arguments containing data for the check-in, including the eventId, userId.

 **`Param`**